Thea Selliaas Thorsen

 In Norwegian, I have published a collection of fifty essays, exploring concepts of cross time meaning in written documents and literature through five thousand years (Kom ikke uten begjær, 2011).
 I have contributed as co-author to a textbook on ancient civilization (Antikkens kultur, 2010) and I have published the first translations with scholarly introductions and notes in Norwegian of the love elegies of Ovid (2001, 2002, 2006 and 2009), all in the metrical form of elegiac couplets.
 I have also published on the reception of classical rhetoric in the first Norwegian history, De antiquitate regum norwagiensium (c.
 1170), by Theodoricus, so-called monacus.

 I am also a published novelist (Pia Fraus, 2004).

-I am the principal investigator of a research project funded through the Research Council of Norway’s Young Research Talents’ scheme, The Heterosexual Tradition of Homoerotic Poetics.
-The project runs from 2015-2020 and involves a team consisting of Professor Stephen Harrison (University of Oxford and NTNU) and PhD-candidates Iris Brecke and Peter Astrup Sundt, in addition to myself.
+From 2015-2020 I was the principal investigator of a research project funded through the Research Council of Norway’s Young Research Talents’ scheme, The Heterosexual Tradition of Homoerotic Poetics.